The New Hosted Travel Agent Report, 2019

 Time and Money.
 How Much Are Newbies Investing?

 When it comes to hours worked, new agents are less likely to work full-time hours right out of the gate compared to their more experienced peers.
-In 2019, 63% of new agents reported working full time and 37% reported working part time.
-In comparison, experienced agents reported a 24% higher rate that they worked full time.
+In 2019, 63% of new agents reported working part time and 37% reported working full time.
+In comparison, experienced agents reported at a 25% higher rate that they worked full time.
 Here's a look:

 These responses support anecdotal evidence that newbies often sell travel as supplemental income and/or work a second job as they get started.